vineet9312/justEat/README.md

 node_modules - whatever changes are done to package.json file are reflected in the core node modules here cucumber_report.html -  report generation as per cucumber format

-Project Title
+Project Title----
 just Eat food order website for Uk test automation

-Getting Started
+Getting Started-----
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Prerequisites
+Prerequisites----
   download node.js
   set node in system variables
-  install protractor(npm install -g protractor, webdriver-manager update,webdriver manager start ) webdriver manager plugin
+  install protractor(npm install -g protractor, webdriver-manager update,webdriver manager start ) install typescript in the system webdriver manager plugins
   IDE such as visualStudio or webstorm is required

 examples